clips/pattern/README.md

 Contribute
 ----------

-The source code is hosted on GitHub and contributions or donations are welcomed, see the [developer documentation](http://www.clips.ua.ac.be/pages/pattern#contribute).
+The source code is hosted on GitHub and contributions or donations are welcomed.
+Please have look at the [developer documentation](http://www.clips.ua.ac.be/pages/pattern-dev).
 If you use Pattern in your work, please cite our reference paper.

 Bundled dependencies
 --------------------

 Pattern is bundled with the following data sets, algorithms and Python packages:

-- **Beautiful Soup**, Leonard Richardson
 - **Brill tagger**, Eric Brill
 - **Brill tagger for Dutch**, Jeroen Geertzen
 - **Brill tagger for German**, Gerold Schneider & Martin Volk